Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 What You'll Find in This Guide

-This article is the first step in our comprehensive series on CUF — the Conventional Capacity Utilization Factor used to measure the actual performance of a solar plant against its maximum possible output.
+This article is the first step in our comprehensive series on CUF — the Conventional Capacity Utilization Factor used to measure the actual performance of a solar plant against the energy implied by its installed capacity over time.

 • What CUF really means and how it impacts your solar yield.